themantho/brainageR/README.md

 The brainageR package uses a combination of scripts to perform the following steps:

-1. **Activate environment**: The `bashrc` file loads the HPC modules and software paths and activates the conda envrionment.
-The 'config' file includes user-defined paths and variables.
+1. **Activate environment**: The bashrc file loads the HPC modules and software paths and activates the conda envrionment.
+The config file includes user-defined paths and variables.
 The project paths will auto-populate with the user-defined variables.

 2. **DICOM-BIDS conversion**: The `submit_dcm2bids.sh` script iterates over an array of subject IDs and submits 'run_dcm2bids.sh' for each subject to convert the raw T1 images to BIDS.
 If your data is already in BIDS format, you can skip this step.

-3. **Brain age calculation**: The `slurm_submit_brainageR.sh` script iterates over an array of subject IDs and submits run_brainageR.sh for each subject, allowing multiple subjects to run in parallel.
+3. **Brain age calculation**: The `slurm_submit_brainageR.sh` script iterates over an array of subject IDs and submits `run_brainageR.sh` for each subject, allowing multiple subjects to run in parallel.

-4. **Collate brain age calculations**: The `collate_brain_ages.sh` script collates the individual brain age calculations into a single csv file.
+4. **Collate brain age calculations**: `collate_brain_ages.sh` collates the individual brain age calculations into a single csv file.
 The output csv and individual subject brain age csv files are stored in brainageR/software/brainageR_output/<study_name>.

 ### dcm2bids folder

 1. **Activate environment**: `submit_dcm2bids.sh` calls the bashrc and config files in the software directory.
 Follow Step 2 to update the config file.

-2. **DICOM-BIDS conversion**: The `submit_dcm2bids.sh` script submits a job array by calling `run_dcm2bids.sh` to convert the raw T1 images to BIDS for each subject. `run_dcm2bids.sh` uses the BIDS config file in the bids_config subdirectory to organize the DICOM files.
+2. **DICOM-BIDS conversion**: `submit_dcm2bids.sh` submits a job array by calling `run_dcm2bids.sh` to convert the raw T1 images to BIDS for each subject. `run_dcm2bids.sh` uses the BIDS config file in /dcm2bids/bids_config to organize the DICOM files.

 ## Step 1: Setup environment